RTEMS/rtems-docs/c_user/user_extensions.rst

 deallocated by the TASK_DELETE extension when the task is deleted.
-Since the TCB extension buffers would most likely be of a fixed size, the RTEMS partition manager could be used to manage the application’s extended memory area.
-The application could create a partition of fixed size TCB extension buffers and use the partition manager’s allocation and deallocation directives to obtain and release the extension buffers.
+Since the TCB extension buffers would most likely be of a fixed size, the RTEMS partition manager could be used to manage the application's extended memory area.
+The application could create a partition of fixed size TCB extension buffers and use the partition manager's allocation and deallocation directives to obtain and release the extension buffers.

 Extensions